Welcome to B.C.! After moving here, you have 90 days to switch over your licence. You can drive with an existing, valid licence in the meantime.

 Most Canadians can get a B.C. licence right away.
 You just have to have at least two years of experience as a non-learner, and meet some other basic requirements.

 To apply for a B.C. driver's licence, go to any driver licensing office in B.C.

-If your licence, driving record and ID are in a language other than English, they have to be translated by an ICBC-approved translator.
-(PDF)
+If your licence or driving record is in a language other than English, they must be translated by an ICBC-approved translator.
+(PDF).

 The fees and services vary for each translator—please contact them for more information.

 Please note than when you qualify for your new B.C. licence, you’ll need to surrender your previous licence to ICBC.
 B.C. law requires that you only have one driver's licence.

 If you’re unsure about your driving experience or have other questions, contact us.
 It could save you an extra trip to a driver licensing office